tlshaheen/api_docs/doc/api_quickstart.md

 These are the steps necessary to start using the API:

-Note: The API is currently in open beta, feel free to experiment with it.
-Changes can and will happen before version 1 is considered stable.

 1. Register the application

     Log into your nation, navigate to Settings > Apps > New App.
 Register your application with a name and redirect URI.
 After you register, make sure to record the UID and Secret codes provided here for future use.
-For the time being applications are only available to their registered nation.

 2. Ask a nation's administrator for access